 Ifetayo's greatest strength and competitive advantage is strong African centered mission and programming.
 Few other programs in the country, if any have developed African Centered programming and delivered direct services through the arts and youth development for over 25 years and conducted research based on African Diaspora Rites programs and community development.
 The source of those programs are the long standing and interconnected community ties with families and their children and growing connections with an international community of traditional elders from throughout the Diaspora.

-Ifetayo's programs reach youth 2-24 years old, young adults and their families.
+Ifetayo's programs reach youth 2-24 years old, adults and their families.
 The organization delivers public performances, and seminars including, but not limited to international cultural exchange, community partnerships, school relationships, parent communications, volunteers, interns, visiting artists, scholars and projects to over 2000 youth and audiences of up to 5,000 each year.

 The Arts Education Program (AE) offers in-school programs in the arts to 1600 pre-K-12 students through partnerships with schools throughout Brooklyn;

 The Cultural Arts Program (CAP) offers weekly classes in dance, voice, drumming, visual arts, drama, poetry and creative writing to an average 175 children ages 2-21;

 The Ifetayo Youth Ensemble (IYE), a performing ensemble of 30 youth ages 12-19 produces original performance works about pressing social issues;

 The Heritage & History Program provides historical and cultural instruction about the cultures of Africa and the African Diaspora and international travel programs for 65 students and parents.

 Ifetayo Cultural Arts Academy (Ifetayo) is a community-based arts and cultural organization dedicated to supporting the creative, educational, and professional development of disadvantaged youth and families primarily of African…